-a) The Project Partner(s) applied for it by including preparation costs in the Application Form and b) The ERDF Subsidy Contract with the Managing Authority is signed.
+- a) The Project Partner(s) applied for it by including preparation costs in the Application Form and - b) The ERDF Subsidy Contract with the Managing Authority is signed.

-If the above conditions are fulfilled, the body performing accounting function (BAF) will transfer the lump sum to the bank account of the Lead Partner.
-If applicable, it is then the responsibility of the Lead Partner's to transfer the share of the lump sum to the respective Project Partners in accordance with the budget allocation for preparation costs indicated in the approved Application Form.
+If the above conditions are fulfilled, the body performing accounting function (BAF) transfers the lump sum to the bank account of the Lead Partner.
+If applicable, it is then the Lead Partner's responsibility to transfer the share of the lump sum to the respective Project Partners in compliance with the budget allocation to preparation costs as it is in the approved Application Form.